allenporter/flux-local/script/DESIGN.md

 The `pytransitions` library supports an `AsyncMachine` that may be useful for representing this problem.
 It may be useful to start small and try using this for a sub-problem that is currently somewhat hairy.

+## Alternatives

+An attactive option may be to rewrite the entire thing on golang so that it can reuse the actual flux libraries.
+This is worth exploring in more detail, or possibly prototyping.